 Prescription medications are available to help reduce MS pain.

 According to the National Multiple Sclerosis Society, a doctor may prescribe one of the following to relieve pain and itching:

 Trying over-the-counter pain relievers, such as ibuprofen, may be beneficial.
 Ibuprofen is also available for purchase online.

 Acupuncture treatments may also reduce pain.
 Acupuncture is a technique that people practice in traditional Chinese medicine.

 It involves inserting very fine needles into the skin at specific points on the body.
-Some studies suggest that scalp acupuncture may reduce MS pain.
+Some

 Pain is a reality for many people living with MS. However, there are many medical and natural treatments available to help manage symptoms.